Interview with Cardinal Pázmány Péter

 (Cardinal) Totus es vox.
 That was all I wrote him.

 (Interviewer) Which means “you are just a word”.
 How could you briefly describe what you feel about the Protestants?

 (Cardinal) Of course, I love them dearly and would like to turn them gently back to the true Catholic faith.
-I admit that sometimes I am heating up my ink and sharpen the end of my pen when I am writing to these new teachers.
-Yet, I never used violence nor bad language against them.
+I admit that sometimes I am heating up my ink and sharpening the end of my pen when I am writing to these new teachers.
+Yet, I never used violence or bad language against them.
 I just flatly call a lie a lie, a falseness a falseness, a spade a spade, having studied their doctrines thoroughly and applying logic all the time.
-Reasons are better than partial and bias statements.
+Reasons are better than partial and biased statements.